 Skip to main content

 The Tightknit companion site supports two access modes: Public Access and Restricted Access.
-Site privacy and user login are configured independently — you can enable login on a public site so users can access personalized features, or restrict access entirely so only authenticated users can view content.
+Site privacy and user login are configured independently.
+You can enable login on a public site so users can access personalized features, or restrict access entirely so only authenticated users can view content.

 Access Control Options